Forget Google Analytics: How to Send Online Traffic Sources Directly to Your CRM

-This is where Marketing Analytics meets Web Analytics.
-Marketing Analytics goes beyond the Web in the sense that it tracks as much data as possible from customers’ touchpoints (both online and offline) in order to analyze marketing performance and optimize return on investment (ROI) across all channels.
+This is where the powers of marketing analytics and web analytics collide.
+Marketing analytics goes deeper than web analytics, in that marketing analytics analyzes as much data as possible from customer touchpoints (both online and offline) in order to analyze performance. marketing and optimize return on investment (ROI) across all channels.

 Here is what you will learn in this article: